javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 # Modifying the document

-DOM modifications is the key to create "live" pages.
+DOM modification is the key to creating "live" pages.

 Here we'll see how to create new elements "on the fly" and modify the existing page content.

 ## Example: show a message

-Let's see the methods on example.
+Let's demonstrate using an example.
 We'll add a message on the page that looks nicer than `alert`.

 Here's how it will look: